 Since the bandwidth reseller uses the connection provisioning services of several network operators, it can flexibly select the best offer to suit a specific connection request.
 The customers can change easily from one network provider to another looking for better service quality or lower costs connections.
-Using the UNI signalling, the connections can be torn down and new connections can be set up without the need for negotiations and long provisioning time.
+And in the case of an available UNI signalling the connections can be torn down and new connections can even be set up without the need for negotiations and long provisioning time.